-To learn more about BDI and the work we do, please visit our Project Overview or contact Director, Nealin Parker.
+To learn more about BDI and the work we do, read more below or contact Director, Nealin Parker.

-- Community Toolkit - A resource for local leaders and citizens to empower their community, prevent political violence, and respond to incidents that do arise.
-The toolkit combines lessons from international early warning initiatives with domestic expertise in US emergency management, faith-based, and community-building networks.
+A resource for local leaders and citizens to empower their community, prevent political violence, and respond to incidents that do arise.
+A toolkit combines lessons from international early warning initiatives with domestic expertise in US emergency management, faith-based, and community-building networks.

 is a Lecturer at Princeton University’s Woodrow Wilson School of Public and International Affairs with a joint appointment at the Liechtenstein Institute on Self-Determination, serving as the Director of the Bridging Divides Initiative.
 She teaches courses on political polarization and conflict transformation, refugees, and management of aid in countries in crisis.
 Prior to this, Nealin served in the Obama Administration as Chief of Staff for the U.S. Department of Housing and Urban Development and the Acting Director of the Office of Transition Initiatives at the U.S. Agency for International Development (USAID/OTI), which is the office designed to provide rapid response to political crises globally.
 Nealin earned a Master’s in Public Affairs from Princeton University’s Woodrow Wilson School of Public and International Affairs and a Bachelor of Arts in Religion from the University of Virginia.

-Shannon Hiller joins the BDI team following a decade of work in international development and foreign policy.
-At USAID and a range of non profits, she has helped manage and drive funding to peace building and conflict prevention programs across Asia, East Africa, and the Middle East.
-Currently Assistant Director for International Affairs and Operations at Princeton, Shannon brings diverse experience in start up and strategy for complex organizations.
+Shannon Hiller is a Non-Resident Fellow at the Bridging Divides Initiative and Assistant Director for International Affairs and Operations at Princeton, bringing diverse experience in start up and strategy for complex organizations.
+She joins the BDI team following a decade of work in international development and foreign policy, helping to manage and drive funding to peace building and conflict prevention programs across Asia, East Africa, and the Middle East.
 A proud Southwest Virginia native, she holds an MPA from Princeton's Woodrow Wilson School and a BA from the University of Georgia.

 Jonathan Haynes is originally from Midland, MI and a senior in the politics department at Princeton.
 Jonathan is actively involved with LISD as a student associate and helps to lead Princeton's voter engagement campaign.
 Jonathan is honored to be a part of the BDI team for the reason that it provides a timely opportunity to bring visibility to the best parts of humanity in tense political times.